FedRAMP/docs/tools/site/content/rev5/playbook/agency/authorization/authorization.md

 During this phase, the federal agency review team finalizes its review of the authorization package, and the federal agency AO issues an ATO for the CSO.
 FedRAMP provides an [_ATO letter template_](https://www.fedramp.gov/resources/templates/FedRAMP-ATO-Letter-Template.docx) that federal agency AOs are encouraged to use.
 The ATO letter is sent to the CSP and [ato-letter@fedramp.gov](mailto:ato-letter@fedramp.gov).

 The process for closing out the review and issuing an ATO varies from federal agency to agency.
 The implementation, testing, and documentation of customer controls in the federal agency’s GRC tool typically occurs during this phase, but may occur later in the authorization process after the ATO for the CSO is issued.
-As described in the [Authorization Planning](#heading=h.3whwml4) section, the federal agency’s process and timeline for reaching an authorization decision and issuing an ATO should be defined early in the process and communicated to all stakeholders to manage expectations.
+As described in the [Authorization Planning](preparation.md#authorization-planning) section of this playbook, the federal agency’s process and timeline for reaching an authorization decision and issuing an ATO should be defined early in the process and communicated to all stakeholders to manage expectations.

 ### (5) FedRAMP Review